Read the Storj Whitepaper.

 These can be plugged in and run 24/7 with up to 2x1TB - 6TB drives.
 Adding a small, inexpensive 400W+ Cyberpower or APC UPS Battery backup could also improve uptime during power outages.

-This is a very simple and efficient setup for the average user, but please make sure to verify Storj Share compatibility with any NAS you wish to purchase on the Storj Slack.
+This is a very simple and efficient setup for the average user, but please make sure to verify Storj Share compatibility with any NAS you wish to purchase on the Storj Community Chat.

 Yes you can, any disk drive that your operating system (Windows, Mac OS, Linux) recognizes as an attached drive can be selected from within the Storj Share application.

-SJCX is a token that allows you to purchase storage or earn money for renting your free Hard Drive space.
-SJCX is a Counterparty asset that uses the Bitcoin blockchain for its transactions.
+SJCX was our first token allowing users to purchase storage or earn money for renting free Hard Drive space.
+SJCX is a Counterparty asset that used the Bitcoin blockchain for its transactions.

 We do not condone the use of illegal content on our platform, but the nature of the platform prevents us from having any control on what is stored or shared by users.
 We believe decentralized technologies will have a lasting, positive effect on society.
 However, such technologies can only flourish in the long-term if they work within and evolve with a society’s legal and ethical norms.